Pablo1990/BDPrac/README.md

 Authors: Pablo Vicente Munuera and David Sánchez Gómez

-First execution, this will create the tables to your psql:
+First execution, this will setup your environment to the execution of the program:

 ```bash
 chmod a+x init.sh